Everything you need to know about our product install, setup steps, configuration and usage of various features

 - Version Status

 If new update is available, “Update Available” will be shown to user.
-This will open recent changes dialog in the plug-in / application and option to download updater.
+This will open recent changes dialog in the Editor and option to download updater.

 - Setting MIDI Devices [1]